coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

     }
 }
 ```

 **For version >= 1.5.0**

-If you need to manage forgotten password for many users, you'll have to create a PasswordToken entity for each user.
+If you need to manage forgotten password for many users, you'll have to create a PasswordToken entity for each user:
-Example :

 ```php
 // src/Entity/PasswordToken.php
 namespace App\Entity;